21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 Probably the most popular spot in the Canadian Rockies.

 We visited this beautiful lake twice while in Banff.
-The first time it wasn’t busy at all, and we managed to take few pics of the frozen lake (yes it was completely frozen in May unfortunately).
+The first time it wasn’t busy at all, and we managed to take a few pics of the frozen lake (yes it was completely frozen in May, unfortunately).

 The second time on a Saturday afternoon.